 \section{Abstract}

-We present an analytic method for calculating the tidal response function of a non-rotating and a slowly rotating black hole from the Teukolsky equation in the small frequency and the near horizon limit.
-We point out that in the relativistic context, there can be two possible definitions of the tidal Love number and the dissipative part that arise from the tidal response function.
-Our results suggest that both of these definitions predict zero tidal Love number for a non-rotating black hole.
-On the other hand, for a slowly rotating black hole in a generic tidal environment, these two definitions of the tidal Love number do not coincide.
-While one procedure suggests a zero tidal Love number, the other procedure gives a purely imaginary tidal Love number.
+We present an analytic method for calculating the tidal response function of a nonrotating and a slowly rotating black hole from the Teukolsky equation in the small-frequency and near horizon limit.
+We point out that in the relativistic context, there can be two possible definitions of the tidal Love numbers and the dissipative part that arises from the tidal response function.
+Our results suggest that both of these definitions predict zero tidal Love numbers for a nonrotating black hole.
+On the other hand, for a slowly rotating black hole in a generic tidal environment, these two definitions of the tidal Love numbers do not coincide.
+While one procedure suggests zero tidal Love numbers, the other procedure gives purely imaginary tidal Love numbers.
 As expected, the dissipative terms differ as well.
-We emphasize that in our analysis we keep all the terms linear in the frequency, unlike previous works in the literature.
-Following this, we propose a procedure to calculate the tidal response function and hence the Love number for an arbitrarily rotating black hole.
+We emphasize that in our analysis, we keep all the terms linear in the frequency, unlike previous works in the literature.
+Following this, we propose a procedure to calculate the tidal response function---and hence the Love numbers---for an arbitrarily rotating black hole.